 Before we get to the tips, you’ll want to know how much storage space you’ve used.

-To see how much storage you currently have, go to the Settings app, tap the Apple ID banner, then iCloud.
+To see your current storage, go to the Settings app, tap the Apple ID banner, then iCloud.

 The color graph at the top shows how much storage you have left and which data are taking up how much space.

-As you can see from the picture above, Messages and Docs are taking quite a bit on my iCloud storage.
+As you can see from the picture above, Messages and Docs are taking up quite a bit of my iCloud storage.

 1. Manage Your Backups

-As mentioned earlier, your iPhone backs up your apps’ data and settings when it’s plugged in, locked, and has a Wi-Fi connection.
+As mentioned earlier, your iPhone backs up your apps’ data and settings when it’s plugged in, locked, and connected to Wi-Fi.

-While this may sound great, as it ensures you never lose your apps’ data, you can run out of iCloud storage quickly.
+While this may sound great, as it ensures you never lose your apps’ data, you can quickly run out of iCloud storage.

 Here’s what you can do to manage your iCloud storage.
 Under “APPS USING ICLOUD,” disable any apps that store their backups in iCloud.